“Today is a Thousand Seasons”

-Honoring the elders is often a motivation, as well as its significance within the community.
-Rooted in seasonal cycles, these practices invite participation in the rhythms of weather, day and night, but also the ongoing transformation of nature.
-Rather than positioning humans as separate from nature, they emphasize interdependence and foster a deeper connection with the natural environment.
+Honoring elders is often a motivation to keep traditions alive, as well as its significance within the community.
+Rooted in seasonal cycles, the rituals invite participation in the rhythms of weather, light, and time, while reflecting the ongoing transformation of nature.
+Rather than positioning humans as separate from nature, they emphasize interdependence and foster a deeper connection with our natural environment.

 Selected images: